How our complaints procedure works

 - write to Customer Services, FREEPOST SWB 31014, Mid Devon District Council, Phoenix House, Phoenix Lane, Tiverton EX16 6PP

-Please note that the Head of Customer Services cannot answer queries with regard to individual complaints which are dealt with by staff within the appropriate service.
+Please note that the Group Manager for Business Transformation & Customer Engagement cannot answer queries with regard to individual complaints which are dealt with by staff within the appropriate service.